Get started with mapping

 Contribute to the Map

-• By setting up one or more Campaigns for your map, you can effectively crowdsource data gathering, even onsite, while you are in the field.
+• By setting up one or more Surveys for your map, you can effectively crowdsource data gathering, even onsite, while you are in the field.
 The Open Green Map mobile app is perfect for gathering data even if an internet connection is not available on site.

 • Using the import functionality you can add gpx, geojson, json and CSV data already collected.